Strathaird – The Isle of Skye’s most enchanting corner

 Glasnakille – a traditional highland crofting village

-The village of Glasnakille is a traditional working sheep crofting community with views over the small islands (Rhum, Eigg and Muck).
-It also takes in the Sleat peninsular across the water to the south.
-Also, on a clear day, you might be able to see all the way to the Ardnamurchan coastline, further to the South West.
+The village of Glasnakille is a traditional, working sheep-crofting community with views over the small islands (Rhum, Eigg and Muck).
+It sits opposite the Sleat peninsular.

 You can explore more Strathaird activities in more detail below: